 sudo apt install nvidia-container-toolkit

-For Yum or Dnf users (Fedora, RHEL, Centos, etc.)
+For Yum or Dnf Users (Fedora, RHEL, Centos, etc.)

 nvidia-smi